 Seasalter levels, habitat.
-Photo by Lliam Rooney, 23 June 2014
+Photo by Lliam Rooney, 23 June 2014 No cause was assigned by Philp (2010) to this apparent decline.
+Records for 2010-20 amount to 73 tetrads (equivalent to 92 monads), so that Philp (2010) appears to have been overstating the change.
+As Oenanthe fistulosa is still not uncommon in Kent, the distributional data maintained in this register will be at 1 km square (monad) level, which entails recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).

-No cause was assigned by Philp (2010) to this apparent decline.
-Records for 2010-19 amount to 71 tetrads (equivalent to 90 monads), so that Philp (2010) appears to have been overstating the change.
-As Oenanthe fistulosa is still not uncommon in Kent, the distributional data maintained in this register will be at 1 km square (monad) level, which entails recording at a finer scale than the affecting its habitat.
+Oenanthe fistulosa favours seasonally flooded ground subject to grazing or cutting regimes which reduce the effect of more vigorous competitors.
+Nevertheless, it Oenanthe fistulosa (Tubular Water-dropwort) 2010-20 appears more resistant than many plants to changes in land use affecting its habitat.
 An experiment was undertaken at Romney Marsh in the 1980s, seeking data as regards the effect on ditch flora of change from adjoining pasture use to arable.
 A ditch in arable land was cleared and species typical of shallow pasture ditches were introduced in order to ascertain how they would fare.
 All were well established a year after introduction, but disappeared within three years once the adjoining land was sown to rape, having previously been used for cereals, except that Oenanthe fistulosa survived and spread.
 It is therefore unlikely that such land use change alone might cause significant deterioration, unless the effect is to bring about domination by Phragmites australis (Common Reed), with which few species can compete1.
 There is potential for Oenanthe fistulosa to be affected by changes in drainage, given that our Kent records appear mostly to relate to ditches and dyke margins where there are changes in water level with winter flooding.
-The accompanying flora varies, and Alex Lockton has noted it in a variety of plant communities at Stodmarsh NNR, being often abundant in A3 Hydrocharis morsus-ranae (Frogbit) ditches, MG13 Alopecurus geniculatus (Marsh Foxtail) grassland, and S5 Glyceria maxima (Reed Sweet-grass), S6 Carex riparia (Greater
+The accompanying flora varies, and Alex Lockton has noted it in a variety of plant communities at Stodmarsh NNR, being often abundant in A3 Hydrocharis morsus-ranae (Frogbit) ditches, MG13 Alopecurus geniculatus (Marsh Foxtail) grassland, and S5 Glyceria maxima (Reed Sweet-grass), S6 Carex riparia (Greater Pond-sedge), S13 Typha angustifolia (Lesser Bulrush) and S22 Glyceria fluitans (Floating Sweet-grass) swamps.